akmalrup/akmalrup/README.md

 <p align="center">
 🪫 I switched to ECE to gain a deeper understanding of the computer stack.
-Now that I understand how each layer works together, I’m driven to build software that makes a real impact on people’s lives 🪫
+Now that I know how each layer works together, I’m driven to build software that makes a real impact on people’s lives 🪫
 </p>

 <h3 align="left">Connect with me:</h3>